Fredaekaraefod/OBEEC/README.md

 ## Project Features

-The Restaurant Website project includes the following key features:
+The OBEEC Restaurant Website project includes the following key features:

 1. **Home Page**: An attractive and informative landing page that provides an overview of the restaurant, including high-quality images, contact information, and opening hours.